- Cancer Information

-- What are the potential side effects and how might they affect your job?
+- What type of treatment will you have, what are the expected side effects, and how could they affect your ability to do your job?

-- Will the side effects be temporary or long term?
+- Will any side effects be temporary or long term?

 - Does your health care team have any advice about how other patients manage treatment and work?